johanmaes/vie-en-vert-content/en/eerste-verdieping.md

 ---
-title: Eerste verdieping
+title: First floor
-description: Eerste verdieping
+description: First floor
 ---

-### Eerste verdieping
+### First floor

-- 2 Slaapkamers met 1 tweepersoonsbed.
+- 2 bedrooms with 1 double bed each.
-- 2 Slaapkamers met 2 eenpersoonsbedden.
+- 2 bedrooms with 2 single beds each.
-- Slaapkamer met 1 tweepersoonsbed en 2 eenpersoonsbedden ( eenpersoonsbedden staan hier ook gescheiden van het dubbel bed)
+- 1 bedroom with 1 double bed and 2 single beds (the single beds are separated from the double bed).
-- Twee badkamers met douche en dubbele wastafel.
+- 2 bathrooms with a shower and double washbasin.
-- Twee aparte toiletten.
+- 2 separate toilets.